angelxmoreno/robo-cord-framework/packages/framework/README.md

   }

   protected async startApp(): Promise<void> {
-    // Discover and register routes
+    // Discover and register routes (future functionality)
-    const routes = await this.scanRoutes('./src/routes');
+    // const routes = await this.scanRoutes(); // Will use config.paths.routes
-    this.httpServer.registerRoutes(routes);
+    // this.httpServer.registerRoutes(routes);
     await this.httpServer.listen();
   }